hamishcomau/hamishcomau/services.md

 ---
 layout: services
 title: Services
-summary: Tasmanian web design experts.
-With over 15 years of experience in building websites, developed to achieve results.
-Hamish creates sites that are easy to maintain and flexible, making it simple to update for our clients.
+summary: Tasmanian web designer with over 20 years of experience in designing and building websites.
+Hamish creates sites that are easy to maintain and flexible, making it simple to update website content and sell your products or services.
 permalink: /services/
 ---